 “When I was a young girl, I was taught to be a quiet and humble young lady,” said Armstrong.
 “I learned how not to make waves and blend in with my peers.
 I was secretly competitive with and jealous of my female friends that soared and shone bright with their music.”

 Armstrong, who was one of the Nashville Scene’s 2016 Featured Artists, also hails SGRC as a positive place for girls to develop their talent.

 “It wasn’t until I started volunteering with the camp that I found a group of women that were donning their crowns with pride and standing tall, as if to say ‘WE ARE THE LIGHT!’”
 Armstrong added.
 “It is a place where young women from all cultural and economic backgrounds can come together and ‘be the light’ for someone that they otherwise may have never met outside of camp.”

-The camp will again culminate with a Saturday night showcase concert, this one set at 5 p.m.
-July 29, in the Wright Building, that lets the new bands formed during the camp to rock the house.
-It’s open to the public, and admission is $10 per person.
+The camp again culminated with a Saturday night showcase concert July 29 in the Wright Building that let the new bands formed during the camp to rock the house.

 The Southern Girls Rock Camp is produced by Youth Empowerment through Arts and Humanities, or YEAH!, a nonprofit organization founded in 2006 to “foster the creativity of young individuals while building a community of like-minded volunteers and supporters who love the arts and want to share the arts with kids.”

 When she was an MTSU student, Kelley Anderson organized the first Murfreesboro girls rock camp in 2003 as a joint project between the feminist student organization Women for Women and what is now known as the June Anderson Center for Women and Nontraditional Students.